Mobile-Telematics/TelematicsApp-Android-Dashboard/README.md

 ## Description

-This library is created by DATA MOTION PTE.
+This module is created by DATA MOTION PTE.
 LTD. and allows you to integrate with our UserStatistic API and Dashboard view in a few steps.

 ## Credentials

-Before you start using the framework, make sure you registered a company account in [DataHub](https://app.damoov.com/).
-If you are new, please refer to the [documentation](https://docs.telematicssdk.com/docs/setting-up-the-company-account) and register your company account in DataHub.
+Before you start using this module, make sure you registered a company account in [DataHub](https://app.damoov.com/).
+If you are new, please refer to the [documentation](https://docs.damoov.com/docs/setting-up-the-company-account) and register your company account in DataHub.
 [Sing Up](https://app.damoov.com/user/registration)

 ## Setup

-1. Download from this repository [dashboard_framework](https://github.com/Mobile-Telematics/TelematicsApp-Android-Dashboard/tree/prerelease/dashboard_framework) folder
+1. Download from this repository [dashboard_module](https://github.com/Mobile-Telematics/TelematicsApp-Android-Dashboard/tree/prerelease/dashboard_framework) folder
 2. Move this folder to the project folder next to the `app` folder
 ![](https://github.com/Mobile-Telematics/TelematicsApp-Android-Dashboard/blob/prerelease/img_readme/img.png)
 3. In your `settings.gradle (Project settings)`  add `include ':dashboard_module'`